haoyehaoye/website/docs/concepts/workloads/controllers/daemonset.md

 If node labels are changed, the DaemonSet will promptly add Pods to newly matching nodes and delete Pods from newly not-matching nodes.

-You can modify the Pods that a DaemonSet creates.
-However, Pods do not allow all fields to be updated.
-Also, the DaemonSet controller will use the original template the next time a node (even with the same name) is created.
+<span style="color:red"> You can modify the Pods that a DaemonSet creates.
+However, Pods do not allow all
+fields to be updated.
+Also, the DaemonSet controller will use the original template the next time a node (even with the same name) is created. </span>

 You can delete a DaemonSet.
 If you specify `--cascade=false` with `kubectl`, then the Pods will be left on the nodes.
 You can then create a new DaemonSet with a different template.
-The new DaemonSet with the different template will recognize all the existing Pods as having matching labels.
-It will not modify or delete them despite a mismatch in the Pod template.
+The new DaemonSet with the different template will recognize all the existing Pods as having matching labels. <span style="color:red"> It will not modify or delete them despite a mismatch in the Pod template. </span>
 You will need to force new Pod creation by deleting the Pod or deleting the node.

 In Kubernetes version 1.6 and later, you can [perform a rolling update](/docs/tasks/manage-daemon/update-daemon-set/) on a DaemonSet.